haiszhu/Nonlinear-Wave_FEM/codes/nlelastic_layered/README.txt

 ------------------------------------------

+20150302 version 0.04,
+A working layered code is updated.
+It generates fig.4 in p1546 leveque2003.
+Possibly 2 typos in the paper in p1541, uhat in eq2.8 should be negative in p1545, uhat is actually -0.1

 20150302 version 0.03,
 Bug fixed in riemann solver, the update of the fwave uses wrong eigenvector.
 Now the heights in the plots look the same as in the paper